Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Asymptotic Properties

 where we take

-to be the kernels of $\hat{T}^\prime_\varphi$ and $\hat{T}^{\prime\ast}_\varphi$, respectively.
-When $W$ is a discrete variable, integrals can be replaced by sums, where appropriate, and we use the integral notation without loss of generality.
+to be the kernels of $\hat{T}^\prime_\varphi$ and $\hat{A}^{\ast}_\varphi$, respectively.
+Since $W$ is a discrete variable, integrals can be replaced by sums, where appropriate, and we use the integral notation without loss of generality.

-The marginal density of $W$ can be estimated by different methods depending on the nature and the dimension of the instrument.
-We therefore suppose that there is a function $d(\cdot)$, such that

-This function could be a kernel for continuous or discrete variables \citep[see][]{aitch1976,li2007}; or a product of indicator functions for purely discrete instruments.
-Then we define